D3Ext/d3ext.github.io/_posts/2022-09-14-AV-Bypassing.md

 powershell -version 2.0
 ```

+Personally I don't recommend this technique because a lot of scripts and functions don't support Powershell 2.0 version

 - One-liner

 My favourite and probably the best choice is a simple one-liner with a lot of obfuscation to avoid beeing detected by the same **AMSI**, just execute this: